On this page:

 Year 1 | Period 1

-You will start by learning workplace safety, materials and tools.
-You will then learn suspension, wheels, systems, hydraulics level one, hydraulic brake systems, electrical level one, electronics level one as well as air brakes.
+You'll learn about workplace safety, materials and tools.
+You'll also cover suspension, wheels, systems, hydraulics level one, hydraulic brake systems, electrical level one, electronics level one and airbrakes.

 Apprenticeship education performance